COVESA/iot-event-analytics/CONTRIBUTING.md

 ### Git commit messages

-- All commits within your pullrequest should contain, what you actually did.
+- All commits within your pull request should contain, what you actually did.
 A developer should be able to roughly figure out, what you've done, when he reads through your message.
 - If you have a User-Story or a bug ticket, prepend this in front of the commit message.
-- Always write in present as if the "commit does something to the codebase" e.g. If I execute this commit it will "Define more features in the basic ioTea platform configuration"
+- Always write in present as if the "commit does something to the codebase" e.g. If I execute this commit it will "Define more features in the basic IoT Event Analytics platform configuration"
 - Avoid statements like for any commit:
   - Things done
   - Minor fixes